Master of Laws (LLM) Program

 Non-refundable/Non-transferable - Two Letters of Recommendation

-- We prefer that one of the letters be from your former or current law professor, if possible.
-If a recommendation letter is not written in English, an English translation must accompany the original recommendation letter.
+We prefer that one of the letters be from your former or current law professor, if possible.
+If a recommendation letter is not written in English, an English translation must accompany the original recommendation letter. - Transcripts

 Official transcripts from all institutions (graduate and undergraduate) where you have studied.
 These must be sent directly from the school.
-If the transcripts are not in English, a certified English translation must be submitted with each transcript. - English Proficiency Test taken within the last 3 years (if applicable)
+If the transcripts are not in English, a certified English translation must be submitted with each transcript. - English Proficiency: the application provides space for applicants to indicate their English proficiency.

 - TOEFL suggested score: 90+